The Healing Power of Comedy

 As a mature professional, Robins says her favorite comic today is Chris Rock.
-"Chris's comedy is about his world and his take on it.
+“Chris’s comedy is about his world and his take on it.
 That is what good comedy does.
-It tells your story and lets the audience see the world through your eyes," says Robin.
+It tells your story and lets the audience see the world through your eyes,” she says.

-But Robin almost passed up the opportunity to tell her story, to share her world with audiences so they could see it though her eyes.
-According to Robin, for years she was concerned that people would focus on her shaking hands instead of her comedy and that they would make those dreaded assumptions.
+But Robin almost passed up the opportunity to tell her story and share her world with audiences.
+According to Robin, for years she was concerned that people would focus on her shaking hands instead of her comedy, and they would make those dreaded assumptions.
 Her fear was not based upon unproven and unrealistic expectations; it was based on difficult personal experiences.

 Human Resources contacted her supervisor who told Robin she had to address the issue with the class.
 From then on, according to Robin, she told every class on the first day about her ET.
-"It made me angry at first, but I realized that once I addressed the tremor it became a non-issue," says Robin.
+“It made me angry at first, but I realized that once I addressed the tremor, it became a non-issue.”

 Another time Robin was in a college interview when the frightened-looking recruiter interrupted her, asking why she was shaking.
 When she explained she had ET, he did not believe her and ended the interview.
-"It was the weirdest feeling," says Robin.
-"I felt obligated to prove I wasn't weird or frightening, but the more I tried, the more frightened he became."
+“It was the weirdest feeling,” she says.
+“I felt obligated to prove I wasn’t weird or frightening, but the more I tried, the more frightened he became.”

 Another concern Robin had as a young, single, dating adult was what a man would think when first seeing her shaking hands, but eventually one of those first dates led to a wedding.
 “When I got married, my dress was making noise because I was shaking so hard, and I faked lighting my side of the unity candle, my hands were so bad,” remembers Robin.

-Soon Robin became a full-time, work-at-home mother, and her dream of being a stand-up comic faded.
-But, according to Robin, during this time of limited social contact, she began to wonder if the time to follow her childhood dream had passed.
+Soon she became a full-time, work-at-home mother, and her dream of being a stand-up comic faded.
+But during this time of limited social contact she began to wonder if the time to follow her childhood dream had passed.

-According to Robin, this first experience as a comic was "horrible!"
+According to Robin, this first experience as a comic was “horrible!”
 No one laughed.
 This would probably be enough to discourage most people from going on stage again, but Robin took it as a challenge and refused to quit until she got at least one laugh.
-In a couple of months, she got her first real laughs, and by then she was addicted.
+In a couple of months, she got her first real laughs.
+Then she was addicted.